Communtities

 2. What is a Community?

 Communities meet in homes and apartments across Bryan and College Station.
-Communities are intergenerational, geographic, open and multiplying.
-Each community will take spiritual responsibility for their geographic area.
+Communities are intergenerational, geographic, and multiplying.
 Communities are where Family is formed.
-A Community shares meals together, prays together and studies God’s word together.
+A Community shares meals together, prays together, and studies God’s word together.
 Community is the focal point for word and prayer, meal and mission.

-In summary, a Community is Diverse.
+A community is diverse.
 Communities are where life is built, life that’s shared together, breaking bread together, being fully known and fully loved.
 Community is where Discipleship happens, where the Apostles’ Teaching is studied.
 Communities are places of prayer.
 Communities are the frontline for benevolence, where we share with each other as each has need.
 Communities are the foundation of Citizens Church.
 Our prayer is that the result of Communities will be that God would add to His number daily those who are being saved (Acts 2:47).